mezidia/song-helper/README.md

 </h1>

 <p align="center">
- A little info about your project and/ or overview that explains <strong>what</strong> the project is about.
- <blockquote>🌟Hello everyone!
-This is the repository of my package on Python "sync-folders".🌟</blockquote>
+ 🌟Hello everyone!
+This is Our repository about AI on Python "Song-Helper"🌟
 </p>

 <h2 align="center">